Warkanlock/warkanlock.github.io/_posts/2022-01-08-bosses-and-bad-ideas.md

 While working at PwC I started with almost zero knowledge of my responsibilities inside the company but day after day my boss did a lot of meetings with my group trying to explain a really complex problem about **tax** and **[knowledge transfer](https://en.wikipedia.org/wiki/Knowledge_transfer)**.
 Obviously back then I had no idea what was going on until a few weeks later I had it, and that day, something inside me clicked.
 You don't have to worry about the details of the application but focus primarily on the problems they want to solve.

-## Learn to say no
+## Learn how to say no

 > Recongnize that while most people prefer compilments over criticism,
 > there is nothing more valuable than accurate criticism.
 >
 > Ray Dalio

 Your boss could make your learning path a living hell if you are not up to par, so you should avoid stupid ideas by simply saying `no` and giving a correct explanation as to why it is not feasible to do so.
-About saying that X is not possible, I have a personal rule for that which I will share below:
+About saying that X is not possible, I have a personal rule for that which I will share below.

+### Could you explain why?

 One thing I do every time I have to block or prevent something from being done is to try to explain `why is not possible`.
 It's a really simple algorithm:

-**Could you explain what's happening that it's blocking the solution?**

 ```
-(1) Could you explain why X is possible in a clear and simple way by write or in a meet?
+(1) Could you explain why X is possible?
     Yes {
-        X is possible so there is no need to panic
+        X is possible and there is no need to panic.
     }
     No {
-        Is your explanation clear?
+        Do you need more information?
             No {
-                You don't have all the information about X,
+                You have a clear explanation on why the solution cannot be built,
-                keep researching,
-                put in paper your knowledge,
-                repeat step (1)
+                Maybe the problem is too obtuse,
+                Anyways you should not panic.
             }
             Yes {
-                Is there any possible alternative for X?
-                    If yes {
-                        X is maybe possible but using another approach,
-                        repeate step (1) with new information
-                    }
-                    If no {
-                        Is likely that X is not well formed as a problem
-                        or something is missing in the hypothesis,
-                    }
+                Step back from the problem,
+                Revisit an hour later,
+                Talk with your manager N times if neccesary,
+                Go back to step.
+(1)
             }
     }